Do you follow a morning routine?

 In this week’s episode, I chat (for the second time) with award-winning mindset strategist Will Polston.
 Will aims to empower people to fulfil their potential in life and ‘make it happen’.
 He’s worked with celebrities, professional athletes, business owners, and also with people who are sadly feeling at the lowest of lows and about to take their lives.
 Through his work, Will assists his clients in achieving goals in their personal and business life.
 You might remember Will from episode 7, where we talked about setting a ‘North Star’ and get clear goals for your life and your business.

-You can listen using the link below or via your favourite podcasting platforms here The Business Greenhouse with Emmie Faust.
+You can listen using the link below or via your favourite podcasting platforms here Starting to Scale with Emmie Faust.

 In our chat, Will and I talk about morning routines.
 Will breaks down his own routine and shares each of the things he chooses to do in the morning and why they are important.